 - Leave the Wheels at Home – No roller blades, scooters, bikes, or skateboards are allowed.
 It’s just too easy to hurt someone.

 - Explore the Mill – The artists love visitors and this is a great time to explore the halls of Lowe Mill.
 Some studios even offer kid’s art sessions while parents enjoy the concerts!

 - Carpool if You Can – If you have a large group coming to the concert, know that parking is limited and carpooling encouraged.
-Parking is $2.
+Parking is $5 starting this Spring.